By Mike Miller

 Michael Gannon is unique among Florida authors.
-He was born in 1928 and is still writing great books about Florida and other subjects.
+He was born in 1928 and passed away on April 10, 2017.
+He wrote many great books about Florida and other subjects.

 When I was a student at the University of Florida in the 1960's, Dr. Gannon was known as Father Gannon, a catholic priest.

 I believe he gave up the priesthood voluntarily and with honor, but I don't know the details.

 Dr. Gannon is considered by many historians and Florida lovers to be the preeminent scholar of Florida history.
 He is an expert scholar in the field of Spanish colonial history.
 He has received many awards and honors.